Qingqing-Yang-177/attention_event_llm/README.md

-This is a project about LLM, event perception, attention redistribution
+This is the repo of code and data for [paper](https://openreview.net/pdf?id=l0K0ADWKTq) "Attention redistribution during event segmentation in Large Language Model", NeurIPS 2024 Workshop on Behavioral ML.

 To execute the whole project on your hpc or server, pls follow the instructions below: